 When reading about knights in shining armor and dreaming of being one as a child, I read about dragons.
 There’s that common story line of a knight slaying one, like St. George.
 They’re undoubtedly the quintessential fantasy creature.
 Western dragons are often depicted greedily guarding treasure, like Smaug in The Hobbit or the dragon in Beowulf.
 They’ll embark on rampages when a single item is stolen from their hoard.
 They’re linked with power and magic, like the dragons of Daenerys Targaryen.

 Dragons come in many colors, all of which can be interpreted symbolically.
-The fight between Wales and England has been embodied by red and white dragons (the same colored dragons a young Merlin realized wrecked Vortigern’s castle from constantly battling in an underground pool).
+The fight between Wales and England has been embodied by red and white dragons (the colors of the same dragons a young Merlin realized were wrecking Vortigern’s castle from constantly battling in an underground pool).
 They can fly, breathe air or fire, dwell on land or in water.
 There are so many possibilities with dragons!

 Unicorns represent purity and goodness.
 In the first Harry Potter novel, drinking their blood extends life, but that life becomes cursed for slaying such a pure creature.
 Their horns were said to be made of a substance called alicorn, which possessed healing capabilities.
 Narwhal tusks were once believed to be unicorn horns.
 Like dragons and gryphons, something about them draws me.
 Perhaps in my childhood fantasies about being a knight I dreamed of riding one (though whenever I imagined myself on an actual horse, it was white).